 The remuneration policy for the members of the Executive Board is determined by the AGM based on a proposal by the Supervisory Board.
 The Supervisory Board determines the remuneration of the individual members based on a proposal by the Remuneration and Appointments Committee, in line with the established remuneration policy.

-Supervisory Board analyses the potential outcomes of the variable remuneration components, the impact of the outcomes on the remuneration of the Member of the Executive Board and the pay ratio within the company.
+Before drafting the remuneration policy and determining the remuneration of the individual members of the Executive Board, the Supervisory Board analyses the potential outcome of the variable remuneration components, the impact of the outcome on the remuneration of the respective member of the Executive Board, and the pay ratio within the company.

 Variable remuneration – Short-term incentive

-The other performance criteria vary per year and are related to the strategy and continuity of the company.
-The extent to which the other, sometimes more qualitative, performance criteria are achieved is either determined on basis of the measured figures or discretionally by the Supervisory Board.
+The other performance criteria vary by year and are linked to the strategy and continuity of the company.
+The extent to which these criteria are achieved is determined either on the basis of the measured figures or discretionally by the Supervisory Board.

-Under special circumstances, the Supervisory Board can discretionally decide to pay a higher or lower short-term incentive than the one that would result from using the previously determined criteria.
+Under special circumstances the Supervisory Board can exercise its discretion and decide to pay a higher or lower short-term incentive than the incentive that would result from using the previously determined criteria.

 Variable remuneration – Long-term incentive